-You may have guessed by now–the real event, the killing, to which I refer tonight is what is now known as the Greensboro Massacre, and my cousin had been, at the time, for some years divorced from the by-then remarried doctor who was one of two doctor-organizers shot to death, that November 3, 1971, while organizing textile workers, in Greensboro, North Carolina, by the Ku Klux Klan.
+You may have guessed by now, this being a November 3–the real event, the killing, to which I refer tonight is what is now known as the Greensboro Massacre, and my cousin had been, at the time, for some years divorced from the by-then remarried doctor who was one of two doctors shot to death by the Ku Klux Klan, that November 3, 1971, while organizing textile workers, in Greensboro, North Carolina.

 Why do I recount this now?
 Because this is our heritage.
-Yours too, if you will take it.
+The Struggle is yours too, if you will join in it.

-We have loved, lived, struggled, felt empathy for one another; many have died.
-La lutte continue, as we say, just as does much else in life.
+In these struggles, we have, so many, loved, lived, fought for justice and peace, felt empathy for one another; too many have died.
+La lutte continue, as we say, like so much else in life.
 Remember.

 Glad you like this piece, Ido Lanuel and Yvonne Hertzberger–each of you a fine author, btw.
 Much appreciated.

 I pay a visit every day a few sites and information sites to read

 content, but this weblog offers quality based posts.